sanity-io/assist/plugin/README.md

 ### Hidden and readOnly fields

 In AI Assist 2.0 and later, conditionally `hidden` and `readOnly` fields can have instructions.
-These fields can be written to by an instruction, as long as the field is non-hidden and writable when the instruction is started.
+These fields can be written to by an instruction, as long as the field is non-hidden and writable when the instruction starts running.

 Fields with `hidden` or `readOnly` set to literal `true` will be skipped by AI Assist.

 *Note*: An instruction will not re-evaluate these states during a run.
-Ie, if an instructions writes to a field that will make another field in the studio readonly or hidden, the running instruction will still consider these as if in their original state.
+I.e., if an instruction makes a change during its execution that triggers another field to change its `hidden` or `readOnly` status, the running instruction will still consider these as if in their original state.

 If it is essential that AI Assist *never* writes to a conditional field,